gantonayde/sysmonitor/README.md

 # Sysmonitor example

-A Python program that monitors for certain system memory and logs information about which processes use it the most if a given threshold is passed.
+A Python program that monitors system memory and logs information about which processes use it the most.

 ## File structure

 The main program is the `sysmonitor_example.py`file.
 There are also a couple of unit test cases in `test.py`.
-They test if the program can read the current memory load, acquire a list of processes and execute shell commands.
-The full documentation is in the this file.
+They test if the program can read the current memory usage, acquire a list of processes and execute shell commands.
 There are two example logs in the log_examples directory.
-In terms of installation, the program can be installed and uninstalled with a bash script (`deploy.sh`) in the script directory.
+In terms of installation, the program can be installed and uninstalled with a bash script (`deploy.sh`) located in the `script` directory.
 As required the program can be automatically started on every boot and run indefinitely in the background.
 There are two different implementations to achieve this (with `rc.local` and `systemd`).
 The installation process is explained below.

 ## Requirements